Old Seers Corner

 Any questions are welcome.

-The only possible thing the world could need saving from are those running it.
+The only possible thing the world needs saving from are those running it.